 2. Appreciation is Personal: Appreciation acknowledges the employee’s inherent value, not just their work performance, fostering stronger connections and trust.

-3. Recognition is Conditional: Recognition often depends on meeting specific work goals, which can create competition.
-Appreciation is more inclusive, recognizing broader contributions like teamwork or support.
+3. Recognition is Conditional: Recognition often depends on meeting specific work goals, which can create a competitive environment.
+Appreciation is more inclusive, recognizing broader contributions, such as teamwork or support.

 4. Top-down vs. Personal: Recognition typically comes from superiors, while appreciation can involve personal, direct interactions that show care for employees’ well-being and contributions beyond work.

-Employee recognition and appreciation are two words commonly used to make employees feel valued and motivated.
+Employee recognition and appreciation are two key concepts that help employees feel valued and motivated.
 It is pretty standard for organizations to use them interchangeably.
-However, they often ignore the difference between them.
+However, they often ignore the differences between them.

-Both recognition and appreciation play essential roles in ensuring higher motivation and engagement levels for the employees.
+Both recognition and appreciation play essential roles in motivating and engaging employees.

 However, while recognition is more work-related, appreciation focuses more on the employee as a person.

-Recognition is positive feedback given to employees for their work performance.
+Recognition is a form of positive feedback given to employees for their work performance.
 According to this definition, recognition can be tangible or intangible.

 Giving an award, bonus, raise, or even promotion based on his/ her performance are all examples of tangible recognition.

-Thanking or praising someone verbally or even sending a thank you note over email is part of intangible recognition.
+Thanking or praising someone verbally, or even sending a thank-you note via email, is part of intangible recognition.

-These actions can prove highly motivating for employees and assure them that the organization notices and values their good work.
+These actions can be highly motivating for employees and reassure them that the organization recognizes and values their good work.

 While recognizing employees in an organization is essential, it does have its limitations.